kaazing/dotnet.client.tutorials/jms/WindowsDesktop/README.md

 ## Interact with Kaazing .NET WebSocket JMS Client API

-Detailed instructions to create Kaazing .NET WebSocket JMS Tutorial from scratch to be able to send and receive messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-dotnet/o_dev_dotnet.html).
+Tutorial how to create Kaazing .NET WebSocket JMS application from scratch, to be able to send and receive messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-dotnet/o_dev_dotnet.html).

 ## API Documentation